The fourth first step

 What's keeping me from spiraling into abysmal darkness of the soul is the fact I know what I need to do: survive.
 This is a kind of survival I've always avoided because I've found the right people in life to help me coast: my parents, my first wife, my ex-fiancée.
 Essentially, I suffer from arrested development

 This 'survival' can be defined as self-sufficiency, sure, but it's more than that.
-It's also about being content not to be in a relationship and to enjoy being alone most nights.
+It's also about being content to be alone, rather than staying in a relationship for all my life.
+It means enjoying that solitude most nights.
+Embracing that cold peace.
 It means my girls come before my dates or most other selfish pursuits.
-It means getting a second job if I need it or if it will make the finances easier.
-It means picking up around the apartment on a regular basis and cleaning it so guests can stop by regularly and visit.
+It means getting a second job if I need it...or if I just want more money.
+It means picking up around the apartment on a regular basis and cleaning it so I can host friends and family and maintain a social life that will help me maintain my social and emotional health.

 Looking at the big picture, I should be absolutely crushed and broken right now.
 Two failed long-term relationships is a lot when I started out in life thinking the first one would also be my last.
 However, with so much promise for the future, I don't know that I've ever felt more alive.
 I still consider myself to be a lucky sumbitch considering all that has happened.